 Are capsicum seeds harmful?

-No capsicum seeds are not harmful and can be eaten.
-However, they are mostly removed because of their bitter aftertaste that can spoil the flavour of a dish.
+No, capsicum seeds are not harmful and can be eaten.
+However, they are mostly removed because of their bitter after taste that can spoil the flavor of a dish.

 Does capsicum cause gastric problem?

-No as the outer skin is very tough and fibrous, McDowell said it can be hard for the body to break down fully, especially if eaten raw.
+No, the outer skin is very tough and fibrous, It can be hard for the body to break down fully, especially if eaten raw.
 “As a result, remnants can end up in the stool,” she said.
 It can also cause stomach pain or gas for some people.